 There are people that remember smells from their childhood: chocolate chip cookies, marinara simmering on the stove or meatloaf.
 For me, it is the smell of frijoles cooking slowly on the stove.

-I remember coming into our house after school, welcomed by the deep, earthy aroma of pinto beans.
+I remember coming home after school, welcomed by the deep, earthy aroma of pinto beans.
 This was especially true on Fridays, as my mom was getting food ready before the Sabbath began at sunset.

 We ate a lot of beans at home.
 We ate them because they were inexpensive and we were definitely the opposite of rich.
 We ate them because we are a Mexican family and they are a Mexican staple.
 But mostly, we ate them because they are delicious!